vasudevsoni/vasudevsoni/README.md

 - 👋 Hi, I’m Vasudev Soni
 - 👀 I develop mobile apps and websites
-- 🌱 I’m currently working on technologies like Flutter and Firebase
+- 🌱 I’m currently working on technologies like React.js and JavaScript
-- 💞️ I’m looking to collaborate on any project in Flutter Development
 - 📫 You can reach me at vasudevsoni2001@gmail.com

 <!---